S-87/Metaphor-Retranslated/README.md

 Disclaimer:
 This is a huge game with a lot of text.
 This will take some time to get through, so don't expect 100% any time soon.

 If you're feeling generous a donation link is here.
-These are seperate acts of kindness that do not affect progress of this project or any future project(s).
+This is a seperate act of kindness, and does not affect this project or any future project.